yarml/HeliumOS/README.md

 You can grab the iso generated and use it in any virtual machine, or burn it in a USB stick or something

 The makefile provided provides both `make bochs` and `make qemu` for quick testing in those two VMs

+# All the make commands
+`make iso` or `make`: Builds the kernel image and creates an iso with grub as boot loader

+`make kernel`: Builds the kernel image, no iso is generated

+`make clean`: Clean all the build files

+`make bochs`: Generates the iso if not already done then run it using bochs as VM

+`make qemu`: Generates the iso if not already done then run it using qemu as VM

+`make qemu-gdb`: Same as `make qemu`, but sets up Qemu to listen for gdb

+`make gdb`: Launches gdb to work with Qemu